masuvern/barinsta/README.md

 <sub>Previous owner left a lot of swearings in the code, I will remove them when I get to that file.</sub>

 <sub>1.
+For anonymous users only, does not applied to users already logged in, and must be explicitly enabled in Settings.
+2. Default enabled, but can be disabled for stories.
 The downside is that they'll always be "new" in other Instagram clients.
-Also, this app will not respect DM message restrictions (replay once / no replay).<br>2.
-Shameless plug: If you do not have an Android device but wants to do that, read [this](https://austinhuang.me/instagram-compare).</sub>
+Also, this app will not respect DM message restrictions (replay once / no replay).
+3. Shameless plug: If you do not have an Android device but wants to do that, read [this](https://austinhuang.me/instagram-compare).</sub>